Museum of Maritime Pets

 News

-During the 2020-21 pandemic period, we were fortunate to expand our volunteer force and recently concluded several projects as part of our Second Decade Initiative.
-These included cataloguing our Library and developing resource lists of maritime organizations around the world by region.
-Plans for 2022-23 include digitizing our Library and Photo archival collections.
+During the 2020-21 pandemic period, we expanded our virtual volunteer force and completed several projects as part of our Second Decade Initiative.
+These included cataloguing our objects collection, developing resource lists of maritime organizations around the world by region and establishing working relationships with colleges and faculty in the fields of animal behavior, art, history, library science and underwater archaeology.

 In 2019, the Museum's founder participated in the first international Maritime Animals conference, held in Greenwich UK at the National Maritime Museum.
 Patricia Sulivan discussed the museum's mission and presented an overview of the types and functions of maritime pets throughout the ages.